The reason for this is simple: consuming BCAA powder can support muscle regrowth and shorten recovery times after the gym.

 This is where taking a good BCAA powder comes in.
-Giving your body an extra boost of protein in the form of BCAA can help you recover and speed up protein synthesis to help you get bigger and leaner.
+Giving your body an extra boost in the form of BCAA is a common tactic when looking to get into shape.

 There are usually two ways in which you can consume BCAA as a supplement: as a powder or as a tablet.